-Applications for marine-related developments should demonstrate that there will be no adverse social impact on the local community and will only be considered where it has shown that:
+Applications for marine-related developments must demonstrate that there will be no adverse social impact on the local community.
+They will be required to provide evidence that:

 - a) there is no alternative location for this type of development; - b) all necessary mitigation measures have been included in the development proposal; - c) local stakeholders, community councils, groups and other marine and coastal users have been consulted and engaged in the development process; and - d) an assessment of social impacts of major developments has been carried out to the satisfaction of the consenting authority.